hauska7/klubdyskusyjny/docs/index.md

 I am a man

-I trust in one man for jugement
+I trust in one man for jugement on good and evil

-I do what should be done
+I do good

 I am responsible for what I do and for my jugment